v6d-io/v6d/docs/notes/getting-started.rst

 Connecting to vineyard
 ----------------------

-Once launched, you could call :code:`vineyard.connect` with the socket name to start a vineyard client from Python:
+Once launched, you can call :code:`vineyard.connect` with the socket name to initiate a vineyard client from Python:

 .. code:: python